Proposal to require textbooks to include LGBT studies returns to Senate panel

 Elementary and high school textbooks would need to include a study of the role and contributions of lesbian, gay, bisexual and transgender people under proposed legislation, which was recently discussed by the Senate Education Committee.

 SB3249, sponsored by Sen Heather Steans (D-Chicago), had been approved by the Education Committee in a 9-2 vote on March 13, but a minor amendment introduced by Steans sent the bill back to the committee.

 State Rep. Anna Moeller (D-Elgin) has introduced a similar measure, HB5596, in the House.

-The bills are an initiative of Equality Illinois, a civil rights organization for lesbian, gay, bisexual, transgender, and queer Illinoisans, and the Illinois Safe Schools Alliance, according to a press released issued in February by the groups.
+The bills are an initiative of Equality Illinois, a civil rights organization for lesbian, gay, bisexual, transgender, and queer Illinoisans; and the Illinois Safe Schools Alliance, according to a press release issued in February by the groups.

 If the bills become law, Illinois will join California as the only two states that will require the teaching of the history of the LGBTQ community.
 In November 2017, the California State Board of Education approved 10 textbooks for kindergarten through eighth-grade students that include coverage of the historical contributions of LGBT people.
 At the same time, the board rejected two books that did not include coverage of LGBT people.

 Laurie Higgins of the Illinois Family Institute told OneNewsNow.com, a Christian news service, that the bill would require that any book or book substitute used as a text or text substitute include the role and contributions of homosexuals and men and women who adopt opposite-sex persona.